Oahu Surf 2

 MLS data shows assigned parking checked on 2 out of 4 listings, suggesting stalls are individually designated even though remarks do not use the term 'assigned'.
 In Waikiki condo buildings, deeded or reserved stalls are standard, so it's likely stalls here are assigned.

-All 6 listings in the current MLS indicate covered parking and several remarks explicitly mention covered/assigned stalls—quotes include 'one assigned covered parking stall #12' and '1 covered, secured parking'.
-Evidence is consistent across multiple agent listings and matches historical high-confidence data, so covered parking is strongly supported.
+Strong evidence across listings that the building offers covered parking: 7 of 7 current MLS listings show covered/garage parking in the parking_features and several remarks explicitly state 'one assigned covered parking stall #12' and '1 covered, secured parking'.
+Evidence is consistent across multiple agents/listings and aligns with historical high-confidence data.

 There is no mention of EV charging in any remarks and no EVCHRG checkbox used in MLS for any listing.
 Given the complete absence of references, the building likely does not offer dedicated EV charging stations.